CentreForDigitalHumanities/I-analyzer/documentation/Corpus-database-models.md

 - `Corpus` - the main reference point for the corpus
 - `CorpusConfiguration` - has a one-to-one relationship with `Corpus` and represents all configured metadata
-- `Field` - has a one-to-many relationship with `CorpusConfiguration` and represents a field in the corpus.
+- `Field` - has a many-to-one relationship with `CorpusConfiguration` and represents a field in the corpus.
 - `CorpusDocumentationPage` - has a many-to-many relationship with `CorpusConfiguration` and represents documentation for users.

 These are defined in [/backend/addcorpus/models.py](/backend/addcorpus/models.py).